alinafresorger/bad-bank/README.md

 ## Roadmap Of Future Improvements:

-1. Add authentication
-2. Add "if" condition to check NaN deposits and withdrawals
+1. Add "if" condition to check NaN deposits and withdrawals
-3. Organize "All Data" page
+2. Organize "All Data" page

 ## Images